Jalapeño Snacks with Crispy Cheese on Flour Tortillas

-If you are looking for a quick game-time snack, these Crispy Jalapeño Cheese Snacks are a man-favorite.
-Use raw or cooked flour tortilla, grill with a little cheese and jalapeño, then slice in quarters to serve.
+If you are looking for a quick and easy snack with pickled jalapeños at game time or midnight, use a raw or cooked flour tortilla, grill it with a little cheese and jalapeño until it’s golden brown and crispy, then slice in quarters to serve.
+So easy!

-Thankfully, it’s easy to make, too.
-Had a little trouble getting pictures though.
+Thankfully, these are easy to make, too.
+I had a little trouble getting pictures though.
 I kept eating my models because they smell so good when they’re hot and crispy.

-I got the idea for these snacks at the beauty salon from Lacey.
+I got the idea for these jalapeño snacks from Lacey where I get my hair cut.
 We were talking about our favorite things to buy at Costco when she mentioned their unbaked flour tortillas.
 YES!
 Me too!
-Love those things and I’ve written about them before– Jelly-Cheese Quesadillas and Brisket and Pepper Jack Quesadillas.
+I love them.
+If you don’t have access to these tortillas, you can use any store-bought tortillas or make tortillas yourself.